-The Moog Modular V application can be used as an instrument independent of a sequencer (stand alone mode).
-It allows you to open one or several instruments, and to play with a master MIDI keyboard.
+The Modular V can be used as an instrument independently from a sequencer software (Standalone mode).

+This allows you launch the application as a single instrument, and to play it using an external MIDI keyboard.

-9.1.1 Launching the application
+1.23.1 Launch the application